 Appa heads back to the Toaster House with Stubing the dog while Moist and I head to a highway intersection just down the street.
 We get lucky as a couple of locals heading to Quemado stop to give us a life.
 They’re heading there to pick up a car that was being fixed and they say they’ll take us down to the shops and then back to Pie Town if we don’t mind waiting for them to swap cars.
 The trail provides.

 When we make it back to the Toaster House we’re welcomed as heroes by the probably thirteen or so hikers there (not really, but that’s how we felt – that’s how I felt).

 Inside the house is already jammed with hikers, so we pitch our tents in the yard.

 We get to work on the beer and spend the rest of the afternoon meeting and getting acquainted with our fellow CDT hikers.
-There's Fainting Goat, Napolean, Red Cross, Atlas (whom Moist and I actually met on the PCT in 2013), Hamal, Dion, Sherpa C, Lumber, Acorn, JPEG, Chris, and a couple others whose names I never got.
+There’s Fainting Goat, Napolean, Red Cross, Atlas (whom Moist and I met on the PCT in 2013), Hamal, Dion, Sherpa C, Lumber, Acorn, JPEG, Chris, and a couple of others whose names I never got.

 Before sunset, Nita came around to ask if anyone wanted to go on her Pie Town Tour.
 I volunteered and jumped into her car with three other hikers.
 She gave us some history of the town and then took us down to the Very Long Baseline Array.
 If you don’t know what this is, just go watch the movie Contact (and if you do know what this is, you should still go watch Contact).